nomusamtshali/NOMMTS365_BCL2401_GroupC_NomusaMtshali_SDF01/readme.md

 # Project Overview
-Here you will write a short description of your project.
+Here you will write a short description of your project:

 My project is about CodeSpace Cat's Portfolio.
 It includes information about CodeSpace cat; his passion and what he likes to do.
 There's also a list of his skills.
 There's a portfolio too that shows all the projects that he has worked on, including the date, description and thumbnail of each project.
 There's a contact form that'll collect the user's information.
 At the end there's a copyright notice to prevent infringement.

 # Presentation